admuz77/Python_test_automation_with_Selenium-Decathlon_v2/readme.md

 TC-3: Sorting products by discount (from the highest)

-TC-4: Adding product to the basket/cart
+TC-4: Adding product to the cart

-TC-5: Deleting product from the basket/cart
+TC-5: Deleting product from the cart

 ## Runing tests
 You can run the tests separately or run all tests using run_tests.py